jose-perth/PyBer_Analysis/README.md

 ## Results

-Analysis of the input file was carried out in Python 3.7 using  a Jupyter Notebook environment ([PyBer_Challenge.ipynb Notebook](PyBer_Challenge.ipynb)).
+Analysis of the input file was carried out in Python 3.7 using  a Jupyter Notebook environment ([PyBer_Challenge.ipynb](PyBer_Challenge.ipynb)).

 The input files **city_data.csv** and **ride_data.csv** were provided in CSV format and can be downloaded from the folder [Resources/](Resources/).